cqx931/Coding4Language/_posts/2018-10-16-assignment-week6.md

 ### Questions
 * When do language become data?
 * How does internet influence our perception of language/society/humanity?
-* How could we make creative and ethical use of all the enormous corpora of language online?
+* How could we make creative and ethical use of the language corpora online?